 - Answer questions.

-The admissions officer reviews all the information and, if Riggs seems potentially appropriate, makes an appointment for a consultation with possible admission.
+The director of admissions reviews all the information and, if Riggs seems potentially appropriate, makes an appointment for a consultation with possible admission.
 The final important step in this process is the admissions consultation.
-Eighty-five percent (85%) of those seen in admissions consultations are admitted.
+Approximately ninety (90) percent of those seen in admissions consultations are offered admission.

 An important note: Active substance use disorders seriously compromise self-examination and the ability to benefit from treatment.
 Active substance use at the time of consultation is the most frequent reason why patients who might otherwise be suitable for treatment at Riggs are turned away.
 We generally require that prospective patients with substance use disorders abstain from use of alcohol and other substances of abuse for 30 days prior to admission to Riggs, preferably from the moment of first hearing about this policy.